eBook – Guide Spring Cloud – NPI EA (cat=Spring Cloud)

 7. Velocity Template

 Velocity template is the place where all the view generation logic is written.
-These pages are written using Velocity Template Language (VTL):
+We write these pages using Velocity Template Language (VTL):

 <html>